Miss USA: 2015: Acquisition by IMG & Trump controversy

-Miss USA 2015 Controversy

-In late-June 2015, both NBC and Spanish-language network Univision (which was to begin a new five-year contract for Spanish rights) announced that they would cut their ties with Donald Trump and the Miss Universe Organization in response to remarks Trump made relating to undocumented immigrants during the launch of his 2016 U.S. presidential campaign.
+In late-June 2015, both NBC and Spanish-language network Univision (which was to begin a new five-year contract for Spanish rights replacing Telemundo) announced that they would cut their ties with Donald Trump and the Miss Universe Organization in response to remarks Trump made relating to undocumented immigrants during the launch of his 2016 U.S. presidential campaign.
 Trump threatened to sue both companies over the decision; on June 30, 2015, Trump sued Univision for defamation and breach of contract.
 In February 2016, Donald Trump and Univision reached a settlement ending the litigation.
 The terms of the settlement remain confidential but included an agreement for Trump to buy back NBCUniversal's stake in the MUO.

-Response to COVID-19 pandemic
+2020: Response to COVID-19 pandemic

-The Miss USA 2020 pageant had always usually in the spring or summer schedule, and numerous scheduling delays had impacted it, lacked finding a location, and broadcasting issues amid the ongoing COVID-19 pandemic in the United States, it would be televised at FYI and the first pageant to be held in fall, in November.
+The Miss USA 2020 was impacted by scheduling delays, difficulty finding a location, and broadcasting issues amid the ongoing COVID-19 pandemic in the United States.
+In August 2020 it was announced that it would be televised at FYI and would be held in November.

-2020–2022: Split from MUO
+2021–2023: Split from MUO, 2022 controversy

-In the summer of 2020, the Miss Universe organization finalized licensing of future annual operation of the Miss USA and Miss Teen USA pageants to Crystle Stewart, who was Miss USA 2008.
-The first pageant competitions under her directorship as Miss USA Organization were the 2021 productions.
+In the summer of 2020, the Miss Universe organization finalized licensing of future annual operation of the Miss USA and Miss Teen USA pageants to Crystle Stewart, who was Miss USA 2008 The first pageant competitions under her directorship as Miss USA Organization were the 2021 productions.

-2022-present: Miss USA 2022 Controversy and MUO Investigation

 Shortly after the Miss USA 2022 competition, the Miss Universe Organization suspended the organizers of the Miss USA pageant (headed by Crystle Stewart) after allegations of favoritism toward the eventual winner, R'Bonney Gabriel, while she was still Miss Texas USA.

-The investigation is ongoing.
+The Miss Universe Organization announced in August 2022 that, starting with the 2023 edition, it would accept divorced, maritally annulled, married, or widowed women and mothers to compete in the pageant.
+In October, JKN Global Group through JKN Metaverse Inc. acquired the Miss Universe Organization for US$14 million.
+In 2023, Miss Universe R'Bonney Gabriel (who had previously been crowned Miss USA 2022 before winning Miss Universe) announced that the organization would be forgoing the age limit, for all its related pageants, not just Miss USA.

+In August 2023, it was announced that Stewart had stepped down as president of the Miss USA Organization.
+She was replaced by fashion designer Laylah Rose.
+Noelia Voigt was later crowned Miss USA 2023 as the first titleholder of Rose's tenure.